 Only when there's either a "C" on the chart or when a preference relative has risen to the top of the waiting list (has a current priority date) and has submitted an application for a green card will that person gain the right to both live and work in the United States.
 The exact timing and procedures depend on what country you are from and where you are living now and, if you're living in the U.S., whether you have the right "adjust status" here (that is, do the entire application process without leaving the country).

-If you're already in the U.S., your situation is complicated.
+If you're already living in the U.S., your situation is complicated.
 We'll give a brief summary of the most likely scenarios below, but you should really see an immigration lawyer for a full analysis.
-As background, the most important thing to understand is that having an approved I-130 on file, and a priority date, gives you no rights to live or work here until you can submit an adjustment of status application.
+As background, the most important thing to understand is that having an approved I-130 on file, and a priority date, gives you no right to live or work here until you can submit an adjustment of status application.

 If you have no lawful status in the U.S., find out whether you have any right to adjust status here.
 The answer is most likely no, unless you are grandfathered in under an old law known as Section 245(i).
 To be grandfathered in, someone would have had to have filed an approvable I-130 visa petition or a labor certification on your behalf before January 14, 1998; or done so before April 30, 2001, so long as you were also physically present in the U.S. on December 21, 2000.

-There's also a so-called permanent bar for people who either lived in the U.S. unlawfully for a total of one year or more (in the aggregate, not necessarily continously) or were deported (removed), left the U.S., and then reentered or attempted to reenter illegally.
+There's also a so-called permanent bar against entry by people who either lived in the U.S. unlawfully for a total of one year or more (in the aggregate, not necessarily continuously) or were deported (removed), left the U.S., and then reentered or attempted to reenter illegally.
 (Actually, if subject to the permanent bar, you can request special permission to reapply for U.S. admission after ten years.)

-You might want to consider leaving the U.S. now so as to protect your eventual right to a green card.
+You might want to consider leaving the U.S. now, so as to protect your eventual right to a green card.
 That way, when it's time for your consular interview, you won't face the inadmissibility issue based on your more than 180 days' unlawful presence in the United States.

-Your U.S. resident fiance should look into filing for U.S. citizenship as soon as possible.
-When he or she becomes a citizen, you won't have to worry about waiting periods or priority dates anymore, but can immediately apply for a green card -- if, that is, you don't face problems due to an unlawful stay and inadmissibility.
-But if your latest entry to the U.S. was legal (with a visa) even this may not be a bar to adjusting status, based on your being the immediate relative of a U.S. citizen.
+Your U.S. resident fiancé should look into filing for U.S. citizenship as soon as possible.
+After they become a citizen, you won't have to worry about waiting periods or priority dates anymore, but can immediately apply for a green card—if, that is, you don't face problems due to an unlawful stay and inadmissibility.
+But if your latest entry to the U.S. was legal (with a visa) even this might not be a bar to adjusting status, based on your now being the immediate relative of a U.S. citizen.

 Yes, these laws are complex and confusing.
 Your best bet is to see an experienced immigration attorney for the details.